 What is bad posture?

-Poor posture is characterized by incorrect body alignment, such as leaning forward, slouching in a chair, or having shoulders rolled forward.
+Poor posture is characterized by incorrect body alignment, such as leaning forward, slouching in a chair, or rolling the shoulders forward.

 How to correct your posture?

 To correct your posture, start by being aware of your body alignment.
-Use ergonomic equipment, practice core strengthening exercises and stretches, and adopt good postural habits in your daily life.
+Use ergonomic equipment, practice core strengthening exercises and stretches, and adopt good postural habits every day.
 Regular reminders can also help maintain correct posture.

 What are the different types of posture?

-The different types of posture include standing posture, sitting posture, moving posture, and sleeping posture.
+Different types of posture include standing, sitting, moving, and sleeping.
 Each type of posture requires specific adjustments to ensure proper body alignment.